PayThePizzo/Laska-2077/README.md

 + Windows:
     - Any IDE like CLion or Visual Studio
-    - Any gcc compiler (We recommend using Visual Studio's)
+    - Any gcc compiler (We recommend using Visual Studio's and WSL's)
 ---